wp-plugins/wp-fansubpagemanager/readme.txt

 == Frequently Asked Questions ==

-= How can I Have this on English or French?
+= How can I Have this on English, French or even Spanish?

 Just donate and I'll give to you the translated plugin ;)